nabiyarafat05/restaurant-ordering-saas/README.md

 This project's original codebase and structure were created by **[roshanx0](https://github.com/roshanx0)**, released under the **MIT License**.

-Our team used this as our technical foundation.
-In line with the license terms and with confirmation from the VibeAthon 6.0 organizing team that a licensed open-source base is acceptable when clearly credited and extended, we built on top of it as described below.
+Our team used this as our technical foundation.In line with the MIT license terms, which permit reuse with attribution, we built on top of it as described below.
+We also proactively reached out to the VibeAthon 6.0 organizers to confirm this approach was acceptable and be fully transparent about it.

 - **License:** MIT License (see `LICENSE` file in this repo)